 A Positive Job Outlook

-Jobs for those with degrees in Disability Studies are expected to increase at a rate of about 9 percent per year until 2024, according to the Bureau of Labor Statistics.
+Disability studies jobs are expected to increase at a rate of about 9 percent per year until 2024, according to the Bureau of Labor Statistics.
 Students who truly desire to make a difference in the lives of disabled people can find careers in disability studies fields to be very rewarding.